 What is HttpHandler

-HTTPHandlers are used by ASP.NET web application server to handle specific requests based on extensions.
-HTTPHandlers run as processes in response to a request made to the ASP.NET website.
-It is a class that implements the System.Web.IHttpHandler interface.
-Any class that implements the IHttpHandler interface can perform as a target for the incoming HTTP requests.
+HTTPHandlers are integral components of the ASP.NET web application server responsible for handling specific requests based on file extensions.
+These handlers operate as processes that execute in response to incoming requests made to an ASP.NET website.
+Implementing the System.Web.IHttpHandler interface, an HTTPHandler is a class that can serve as the target for incoming HTTP requests.

 How to implement HTTPHandler ?

 Any class that implements the IHttpHandler interface can perform as a target for the incoming HTTP requests.
 The class should have a method ProcessRequest and a property called IsReusable.C# Source Code

 IsReusable property return either true or false in order to specify whether they can be reused and ProcessRequest is called to process http requests.